-You can register at either site.
-We do require to see ID and current proof of address.
-We will provide you with a registration pack and take you through the registration procedure.
-If you have been issued with an NHS medical card it will be helpful if you bring this with you.
+We can provide you with a paper registration pack, but prefer patients to register online line using the links below.
 If you have been registered previously with a doctor in the UK, you will need to know their name and address to complete your registration.

 We will not refuse an application for registration on the basis of the applicant's race, gender, age, sexual orientation, social class, religion, appearance, disability or medical condition.
 We will however refuse applications made by those living outside our practice area.

 If a Patient needs assistance with registering with a GP Practice please contact NHS England Tel: 0113 824 9112 or 0113 824 9106